India's Water Crisis: Problems, Implications and Permanent Solutions

 2. Public Health:

-Water, particularly clean drinking water is known to be vital in the
+Water, particularly clean drinking water, is known to be vital to the

-functionality of the society.
+functionality of society.
 Contaminated water through pollutants and raw

-dysentery and hepatitis.
-There is a huge population of the population,
+dysentery, and hepatitis.
+There is a huge population of population,

 including rural people, who have a very low level of access to safe drinking